University professors lament empty lecture halls | The New Daily

 “We were delighted to see so many of our students back on campus in Semester 1, with around 30,000 attending each week during May.
 Currently, there are more than 40,000 people on campus each week including large numbers of students – while remote options are still available for those unable to attend in person.”

-Vice-chancellor at the university, Professor Mark Scott, addressing the National Press Club on Wednesday, said the university’s campus was bustling with students.
+Addressing the National Press Club on Wednesday, vice-chancellor at the university, Professor Mark Scott, said the university’s campus was bustling with students.

 “T